Fact: Good writing skills mean you can make more money in almost anything you do.

 Guess What I Found – Free

-I don’t remember how I initially found this little gem that has become my favorite app, but I owe someone a world of gratitude.
+I don’t remember how I initially found this little gem that has become my favourite app, but I owe someone a world of gratitude.

 I don’t write anything, and I mean anything, without using the Grammarly app.